KarolS/millfork/docs/abi/variable-storage.md

 and ending when the function returns.
 They reside in memory and can share their memory location with other parameters and automatic variables, to conserve memory usage.
-Unlike automatic variables, they are never inlined into index registers.
+Unlike automatic variables, they are almost never inlined into registers.
 Parameters are not safe to use with reentrant functions, see the [relevant documentation](../lang/reentrancy.md) for more details.